Seven years or less

 Just a little over a year after Kennedy’s moon shot speech, President Lyndon Johnson gave a speech before Congress in which he said “This administration today, here and now, declares unconditional war on poverty in America…we shall not rest until that war is won.
 The richest nation on earth can afford to win it.
 We cannot afford to lose it.”

 In fact, in 1973 one out of every six Americans needed assistance to get by.
 Today, it’s one out of every four.
+We can leave a better legacy than this.

-Sending human beings to the moon is a lot harder than eradicating poverty in your community.
+Sending human beings to the moon is considerably more complicated than